chartjs/Chart.js/docs/01-Chart-Configuration.md

-beforeBody | `Array[tooltipItem], data` | Text to render before the body section beforeLabel | `tooltipItem, data` | Text to render before an individual label label | `tooltipItem, data` | Text to render for an individual item in the tooltip labelColor | `tooltipItem, chartInstace` | Returns the colors to render for the tooltip item.
+beforeBody | `Array[tooltipItem], data` | Text to render before the body section beforeLabel | `tooltipItem, data` | Text to render before an individual label label | `tooltipItem, data` | Text to render for an individual item in the tooltip labelColor | `tooltipItem, chartInstance` | Returns the colors to render for the tooltip item.
 Return as an object containing two parameters: `borderColor` and `backgroundColor`. afterLabel | `tooltipItem, data` | Text to render after an individual label afterBody | `Array[tooltipItem], data` | Text to render after the body section beforeFooter | `Array[tooltipItem], data` | Text to render before the footer section